LeavesMC/Leaves/README.md

 > Fork of [Paper](https://github.com/PaperMC/Paper) aimed at repairing broken vanilla properties.

+> You can see what we modify and fix in [this](https://github.com/LeavesMC/Leaves/blob/master/docs/MODIFICATION.md)

 > Waring: This fork will have low mspt as Paper

 ## How To (Server Admins)